letjonnyloop/cw2/README.md

-Features
+## Features

-1. Navigation
+### 1. Navigation

-Home: Link to the homepage.
+* **Home**: Link to the homepage.

-About Us: Learn about TicketLord.
+* **About Us**: Learn about TicketLord.

-Upcoming Gigs: View the current page with gig listings.
+* **Upcoming Gigs**: View the current page with gig listings.

-Sign-Up: Navigate to the contact/sign-up page.
+* **Sign-Up**: Navigate to the contact/sign-up page.

+---

-2. Gig Filters (Find Your Gig Section)
+### 2. Gig Filters (Find Your Gig Section)

 You can customize the gig listings by applying one or more filters:

-Genres: Select from Rock, Pop, Ska, EDM, Indie, Metal, or choose "All Genres" to view every type.
+* **Genres**: Select from Rock, Pop, Ska, EDM, Indie, Metal, or choose "All Genres" to view every type.

-Venue: Choose a venue from the list including Custom House Square, Empire Music Hall, LimeLight, Mandela Hall, Oh Yeah Music Centre, or Voodoo.
+* **Venue**: Choose a venue from the list including Custom House Square, Empire Music Hall, LimeLight, Mandela Hall, Oh Yeah Music Centre, or Voodoo.
 "All Venues" shows gigs from all locations.

-Date: Pick a specific date to see gigs scheduled for that day.
+* **Date**: Pick a specific date to see gigs scheduled for that day.

-Search: Enter keywords related to the artist, event, or venue to find specific gigs.
+* **Search**: Enter keywords related to the artist, event, or venue to find specific gigs.

-Clear Button: Click the "Clear" button to reset all filters and search inputs.
+* **Clear Button**: Click the "Clear" button to reset all filters and search inputs.

+---

-3. Gig Listings
+### 3. Gig Listings

-Displays upcoming gigs that match your filter selections.
+* Displays upcoming gigs that match your filter selections.

-The number of currently shown gigs is displayed above the listings (e.g., "Showing (6) Gigs").
+* The number of currently shown gigs is displayed above the listings (e.g., "Showing (6) Gigs").

+---

-4. Footer
+### 4. Footer

-About TicketLord: Brief description of the service.
+* **About TicketLord**: Brief description of the service.

-Spotify Player: Embedded Spotify playlist to enjoy music while browsing gigs.
+* **Spotify Player**: Embedded Spotify playlist to enjoy music while browsing gigs.

+---

-Technical Notes
+## Technical Notes

-The page uses Google Fonts for styling.
+* The page uses Google Fonts for styling.

-jQuery library and a JavaScript file (upcoming.js) handle interactivity and filtering.
+* jQuery library and a JavaScript file (`upcoming.js`) handle interactivity and filtering.

-CSS styling is loaded from css/upcoming.css.
+* CSS styling is loaded from `css/upcoming.css`.

-The gig listings area dynamically updates based on your filter choices.
+* The gig listings area dynamically updates based on your filter choices.

+---

-How to Use
+## How to Use

-Open the Upcoming Gigs page.
+1. Open the **Upcoming Gigs** page.

-Use the dropdowns to select the genre and venue you want.
+2. Use the dropdowns to select the genre and venue you want.

-Select a date if you're looking for gigs on a specific day.
+3. Select a date if you're looking for gigs on a specific day.

-Type any keyword in the search box to narrow results by artist, event, or venue.
+4. Type any keyword in the search box to narrow results by artist, event, or venue.

-View the updated list of gigs that match your filters.
+5. View the updated list of gigs that match your filters.

-Click Clear to reset all filters and start fresh.
+6. Click **Clear** to reset all filters and start fresh.

+---

+If you want help with adding gigs or managing the site, you would typically edit the backend data source or the JavaScript code that populates the gigs dynamically.

+---

+If you'd like, I can help you write usage instructions for specific parts like the JavaScript or CSS too!
+Just let me know.